If Your Company Doesn’t Have a Financial Forecast, You’re Wasting Time and Money

 3 Reasons you Need a Financial Forecast:

-3 – It tells you what resources you need (and when)
+3. A financial forecast tells you what resources you need (and when)

 One of the major factors of inefficiency within a company is failure to know exactly what resources are needed at any given time.
 Whether the resource in question is cash funding (how much do you need to make sure you don’t run out before your next funding round?), personnel (how many employees do you need to prevent overstaffing or understaffing to achieve this quarter’s goals?), or materials, your company will benefit a great deal with a clear idea of the “hows” and “whens.”

-Many small businesses lack an accurate forecast (or a forecast at all) simply because a forecast can be difficult to design.
-They likely don’t have an in-house CFO with the tools or knowledge to perform such a forecast, nevertheless to keep the forecast accurate and updated.
-However, by utilizing an outsourced CFO, businesses regardless of their existing financial team, can experience the massive positive impact of a financial forecast.
+In most cases, a financial forecast is best developed by a professional CFO with experience in this level of modeling and strategy.
+Many companies may lack an in-house CFO with the tools or knowledge to create a financial forecast and to keep the forecast accurate and updated.
+However, by utilizing an outsourced CFO, businesses regardless of their existing financial team can experience the massive positive impact of a financial forecast.

 What is the state of your financial forecast?
 Schedule a free, no-obligation consultation with one of our CFOs.